Giorgio Armani Crema Nera Extrema Essential Defense Fluid Sunscreen SPF 14 Review

 Review

-Results you may expect from using Giorgio Armani Crema Nera Extrema Essential Defense Fluid Sunscreen SPF 14:
+Does Giorgio Armani Crema Nera Extrema Essential Defense Fluid Sunscreen SPF 14 Work?

-Quite moisturizing: Giorgio Armani Crema Nera Extrema Essential Defense Fluid Sunscreen SPF 14 has a moisturizing rating of 5.4 out of 10.
+According to CreamScan analysis, Giorgio Armani Crema Nera Extrema Essential Defense Fluid Sunscreen SPF 14 is quite moisturizing, with a moisturizing rating of 5.4 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 2.1 out of 10 and a very high humectancy of 8.7 out of 10, primarily due to the high content of Glycerin (est. ≈6.0%).